Government by the People

 Super-PACs may routinely outspend the combined contributions of ordinary citizens, but if we unite in support of democracy, we can outvote them.
 When enough of us unite in support of Champions of Democracy and the democratic ideals upon which our nation was founded, our pro-democracy movement will be "too big to fail".

-When we have a Champion of Democracy on the ballot in elections for a most of the seats in Congress and state legislatures, our movement will be "too big to fail."
+The first step in accomplishing those goals is to have a Champion of Democracy on the ballot in elections for most, if not all, of the seats in Congress and state legislatures.

-The prospect of making America a Perfect Democracy should excite and motivate us as much as it scares the current rulers of America.
+The prospect of making America a Perfect Democracy should excite and motivate the people of America as much as it scares the current rulers of America.

 Join the Campaign to Make America a Perfect Democracy